Power BI workspace filtering

 Power BI workspaces represent the most used metadata in Power BI.
-They contain, for example, reports and data sets.
+They contain, for example, reports and semantic models.
 If you want a full ingestion, you have to make sure that the lineage harvester can access all metadata in your Power BI workspaces.

 Regardless of your filtering method, meaning v1 or v2:

-• You use a Power BI <source ID>_filter configuration file to configure your filters.
+• You need to use a Power BI <source ID>_filter configuration file to configure your filters.

-• If you use technical lineage via Edge, you can copy the JSON code from your <source ID> configuration file into the Source configuration field in your technical lineage Edge capacity.
+• If you use technical lineage via Edge, you have to enter the filter configuration, as JSON code, in the Source configuration field in your technical lineage Edge capacity.
+If you have a prepared <source ID> configuration file, you can copy the JSON and paste it in the Source configuration field.

 Filtering v2